United Kingdom Visa and Passport Requirements

 |Passport required||Return ticket required||Visa required|

-To enter the United Kingdom, a passport valid for at least three months beyond length of stay is required by all nationals referred to in the chart above, except (1) EU nationals holding a valid national ID card.
+To enter the United Kingdom, a passport valid for the duration of stay is required by all nationals referred to in the chart above, except (1) EU nationals holding a valid national ID card.

 EU nationals are only required to produce evidence of their EU nationality and identity in order to be admitted to any EU member state.
 This evidence can take the form of a valid national passport or national identity card.
 Either is acceptable.
 Possession of a return ticket, any length of validity on their document, or sufficient funds for the length of their proposed visit should not be imposed.